pcrain/GungeonGoVroom/readme.md

   - **Optimize Math**: Speeds up some geometry calculations by using optimized algorithms.
 Saves a significant amount of CPU.
   - **Optimize Chunk Building**: Reuses temporary storage structures when rebuilding chunk data during level gen. Saves a significant amount of RAM.
   - **Optimize Linear Cast**: Speeds up linear cast physics calculations by using inline arithmetic wherever possible.
 Saves a significant amount of CPU.
-  - **Optimize Pointcast**: Speeds up pointcast physics calculations by using statics instead of delegates.
+  - **Optimize Pointcast**: Speeds up pointcast physics calculations by using inlined logic where possible.
 Saves a modest amount of CPU and RAM.
   - **Optimize Dungeon Size Checks**: Speeds up dungeon size lookups by using fields instead of properties.
 Saves a modest amount of CPU.
   - **Optimize Sprite Depth Checks**: Speeds up attached sprite depth checks by caching property accesses.
 Saves a modest amount of CPU.
   - **Optimize Pit VFX**: Speeds up pit VFX calculations by skipping several redundant tile checks.
 Saves a small amount of CPU.